 If for some reason, you can’t locate the product key, you can refer our how to recover Windows 8.1 product key from the Registry without using third-party tools guide.

-Step 7: This is the important step.
+Step 7: This is an important step.
 Here, you need to select the first option titled Keep Windows settings, personal files and apps.
-Click Next button to let the setup scan your computer for available disk space and other requirements.
+Click the Next button to let the setup scan your computer for available disk space and other requirements.

 If the free space available on your system drive (Windows 8.1 drive) is not sufficient for the operation, you’ll be asked to free up required space before continuing further.

 As we mentioned earlier, when you repair your Windows 8.1 installation by following this method, you’ll be able to retain all files, installed apps from the Store, desktop programs and Windows settings.